What a commercial Energy Performance Certificate (EPC) for business?

 How to improve an EPC rating

-You may want to get ahead of future regulations that may come into play in the years to come and improve the EPC rating for your business.
-Or, if you need to improve the energy rating of your premises now to meet the minimum requirements, then here are some key steps to follow:
+You may want to get ahead of future regulations by upgrading your premises now to improve its EPC rating.
+Or you may need to improve the energy rating of your premises now to meet the minimum requirements.
+In either case, here are some key steps to follow:

 - Improve insulation - installing better insulation in walls, floors and roofs will stop heat from escaping and keep it in.